mehampson/csci-e3-final-project/README.md

 TestBiker is a simple test runner for JavaScript projects.

 Why write TestBiker for my CSCI E-3 final project?
 Because unit testing is neat and I've been thinking about how I would want it to work in JavaScript.
-I've used other JS frameworks a little bit, mainly Jest -- I know I'm reinventing the wheel and mine's not entirely round yet.
+I've used other JS test frameworks a little bit, mainly Jest -- I know I'm reinventing the wheel and mine's not entirely round yet.
 (Side note: some of the techniques we're required to use for our project are in the examples, especially `webpage`, rather than the main testBiker code.
 I hope that's still in the spirit of things.)

 Why call it TestBiker?
 Because I prefer biking to running.

 ## Features

 TestBiker is fairly framework-agnostic.
-If you can import the module, you can probably use it.
+If you can import the module, you can probably use it in your project.
 Your test results can displayed in a console window or returned as a JSON string for consumption elsewhere.
 TestBiker offers many types of test assertions:

 -   Equals something (assertEq)
 -   Does not equal something (assertNotEq)